simone-viozzi/my-server/README.md

     I took the template from [here](https://github.com/jellyfin/jellyfin-plugin-webhook/blob/master/Jellyfin.Plugin.Webhook/Templates/Telegram.handlebars) and modified it following [this](https://github.com/caronc/apprise/wiki/Notify_telegram).

-    With the `tag` key you can specify to wich topic the notification will be sent.
+    With the `tag` key you can specify to which topic the notification will be sent.

 1. Add a request header: